-Disney has an after hours event called Mickey’s Very Merry Christmas party which will be on select nights between November 8 through December 22.
-It’s price tag is a bit hefty with last year’s prices varying between $159 and $199.
+Disney has an after hours event called Mickey’s Very Merry Christmas party which will be on select nights between November 8 and December 22.
+The price tag is a bit hefty with last year’s prices varying between $159 and $199.

-The party times occur between 9PM to 1AM, however, you can enter the park starting at 4PM.
+The party times occur from 9PM to 1AM, however, you can enter the park starting at 4PM.
 So what do you get with your ticket?

 For starters because of the lower attendance (there is a cutoff for tickets), you get a super quick wait time for attractions that are available.
 Rides like Seven Dwarfs Mine, Space Mountain and Splash Mountain are just a few that will be open.

 Holiday treats are also available from the kiosks during your time in the park which are complementary.
 These items include hot chocolate, snickerdoodles and others.

 There will also be characters, stage shows, parades, holiday-themed Photopass, your favorite Disney Characters and other little fun items.

 Typically the decorations at Disney’s Hollywood Studios go up before those at the Magic Kingdom.